metason/SpatialReasoner/Taxonomy.md

 ## Spatial Relation Terminology

 All spatial predicates with their code, verbal predicate, preposition, verb, synonyms, antonym and inverse definitions are specified and are available as terminology in [terms.json](terms.json) as JSON file.
-These spatial terms build a foundation to integrate the Spatial Reasoner library with LLM, NLP, and TTS.
+These spatial terms build a foundation to integrate the Spatial Reasoner framework with LLM, NLP, and TTS.

 ```json
 {